Seagate/cortx-motr/doc/HLD_of_SNS_Repair.rst

 ===============================

-This document provides a High-Level Design (HLD) of SNS repair for Motr.
+This document provides a High-Level Design (HLD) of SNS repair for Motr M0.
 The main purposes of this document are:

-- To be inspected by Motr architects and peer designers to make sure that HLD is aligned with Motr architecture and other designs, and contains no defects
+- To be inspected by M0 architects and peer designers to make sure that HLD is aligned with M0 architecture and other designs, and contains no defects
 - To be a source of material for Active Reviews of Intermediate Design (ARID) and Detailed Level Design (DLD) of the same component
 - To serve as a design reference document